Cassiexu123/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview of the analysis:
-Explain the purpose of this analysis
+The purpose of this analysis is to apply machine learning to Q1 2019 LoanStats in order to predict credit risk.
+Three methods were used in this analysis, which Resampling, SMOTEENN and Emsemble classifiers.

 ## Results
 There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models